Darkuantum/tiide25-rune-x/README.md

-# 🚀 Project Decypher
+# 🚀 Rune-X

-**Reviving Lost Languages Through Intelligent Design**
+**Interpreting the Past.
+Empowering the Future.**

-An AI-powered SaaS platform for ancient text decryption and translation.
+An advanced multimodal AI platform for ancient script interpretation, reconstruction, and semantic analysis.
 Built with Next.js, TypeScript, and modern web technologies.

+## ✨ Overview

+Rune-X is a production-grade, multimodal artificial intelligence platform designed to automate the interpretation of ancient scripts and inscriptions.
+It addresses the critical gap between digitised heritage content and the ability to interpret, annotate, and make this content usable.

+### Core Architecture

+Rune-X integrates three technically robust components:

+1. **Glyph Tokenisation Engine (GTE)** - Isolates and represents individual glyphs from irregular or damaged inscriptions
+2. **Semantic Transformer Model (STM)** - Infers phonetic, semantic, or structural meaning from visual and contextual cues
+3. **Generative Reconstruction Module (GRM)** - Restores damaged glyphs using evidence-driven synthesis techniques

 ## ✨ Technology Stack

-This scaffold provides a robust foundation built with:

 ### 🎯 Core Framework
 - **⚡ Next.js 15** - The React framework for production with App Router